TheGrimsey/bevy_world_seed/README.md

 *Component for snapping an entity to the height of terrain at it's XZ position whenever the tile is rebuilt.
 Should also include a height offset.*

+### Generation

+- [ ] Feature Placement

+*Placing things like trees & rocks.
+Should have conditions (don't place above X height, etc).
+Probably using scenes Needs a "exclusion zone" thing to stop from spawning in certain areas as well.*

+- [ ] Biome Mapping
+*Mapping a place to a biome, the active biome should be usable as a condition for texturing and terrain rules.*

 ### Modifiers